-Blocking Read/Write Streams
+3.6 Blocking Read/Write Streams

-Instead of using a callback function, you can also use the blocking methods sounddevice.Stream.write() (and of course the corresponding methods in sounddevice.InputStream, sounddevice.OutputStream, sounddevice.RawStream, sounddevice.RawInputStream and sounddevice.RawOutputStream).
+Instead of using a callback function, you can also use the blocking methods sounddevice.
+Stream.read() and sounddevice.Stream.write() (and of course the corresponding methods in sounddevice.InputStream, sounddevice.OutputStream, sounddevice.RawStream, sounddevice.RawInputStream and sounddevice.RawOutputStream).

-Contributing
+4 Contributing

-If you find bugs, errors, omissions or other things that need improvement, please create an issue or a pull request at http://github.com/spatialaudio/python-sounddevice/.
+If you find bugs, errors, omissions or other things that need improvement, please create an issue or a pull request at https://github.com/spatialaudio/python-sounddevice/.
 Contributions are always welcome!

-Instead of pip-installing the latest release from PyPI, you should get the newest development version from Github12:
+Instead of pip-installing the latest release from PyPI, you should get the newest development version from Github14: